How stickiness can speed up diffusion in confined systems

-However, the diffusion of a finite size tracer near a surface is actually much more complicated that of simple Brownian motion at a reflecting wall.
-First, the tracer will typically be subject to forces due to the surface, such as van der Waals or electrostatic potentials \cite{kim2019tuning}.
+However, the diffusion of a finite size tracer near a surface is actually much more complicated than that of simple Brownian motion at a reflecting wall.
+First, the tracer will typically be subject to non-specific interactions with the surface, for example as the result of Van der Waals long range attraction and electrostatic potentials, that can be attractive or repulsive, depending on geometry and charges \cite{kim2019tuning,israelachvili2011intermolecular}.
 Secondly, the components of the diffusion tensor in the vicinity of the wall are reduced due to the no-slip boundary condition on the ambient fluid~\cite{brenner1961slow}.
 A simple minimal model for these effects is that of a tracer particle that can transiently attach (or adsorb) to, diffuse on, and detach (desorb) from the surface, thus alternating between phases of bulk diffusion or surface diffusion (Fig. \ref{schema_figure}).
 This type of model was first proposed in the 90's when it was realized that the effective lateral dispersion of molecules adsorbed at a fluid-solid interface is significantly modified by temporary excursions into the fluid \cite{bychuk1995anomalous}.
 The stochastic motion resulting from interplay of bulk and surface diffusion has recently been directly observed experimentally \cite{walder2011single,skaug2013intermittent,chee2016desorption,wang2020non,morrin2020polyelectrolyte}.

 It is also known that surface mediated transport gives rise to non-trivial effects in the context of target search kinetics \cite{benichou2010optimal,calandre2014accelerating,rupprecht2012exact,monserud2016interfacial} and that in certain cases the search efficiency can be tuned via the parameters of the surface mediated diffusion model.
 A classic related example is the optimization of search on DNA by alternating phases of one dimensional diffusion along the DNA, on which the target site is found, and three-dimensional bulk excursions \cite{von1989facilitated,coppey2004kinetics,berg1981diffusion}.
 It is less clear if similar optimization effects appear for transport properties.
 In Ref.~\cite{putzel2014nonmonotonic}, the effect of adding a short range attraction to otherwise hard spheres was studied numerically.
 Remarkably, it was found that spending time trapped at the surface can lead to an increase in the late time diffusion of the tracer.
 The study of \cite{putzel2014nonmonotonic} neglects the fact that diffusion near the hard sphere is slowed down and one is naturally lead to ask the question as to whether the enhancement effect persists when this is taken into account.
 Moreover, for general geometries, there are no theories predicting this enhancement of dispersion: existing approaches deal with uniform channels (where the effect is absent) \cite{levesque2012taylor,berezhkovskii2013aris} or in fast exchange limit for non-planar geometries \cite{quintard1994convection,brenner2013macrotransport,edwards1993dispersion}, where no increase of dispersion due to sticky surfaces was found.